Potato Leek Soup

 Then, however, something will change.

 Just when you were sure you were eating a bowl of no-nonsense creamy potato decadence—would this be too soon to mention that this particular potato leek soup recipe contains no cream and is actually vegan?—the briny, zippy flavors come forward.

 Like my dreamy Vegan Pumpkin Soup, this vegan potato leek soup is velvety yet bright, hearty but not heavy.
-I love eating it for easy lunches, and each time I taste it, it surprises and delights me anew.
+I love eating it for easy lunches.
+Each time I taste it, it surprises and delights me anew.

 Ready for a healthy soup that’s so decadent tasting, you’ll pat yourself on the back twice: once for making something this yummy, then a second time because this potato leek soup is good for you too?
 Let’s do it!